 If you stop for only 2 minutes, that is 78 cents if you hold on to your scooter.
 That's cheaper than paying $1 to restart.

-On the flip side, if you stop for 30 minutes to get a bite to eat, you'll be charged $11.70 if you place a hold on your scooter.
-Make sure that several other scooters are available in your location so that you don't get stuck without a ride.
+On the flip side, if you stop for 30 minutes to get a bite to eat, you’ll be charged $11.70 if you place a hold on your scooter.
+You can end your ride to cut out the expense of keeping the scooter on hold.
+Just be sure that there are other scooters available in your location so that you don’t get stuck without a ride.

-The Bird scooter is a breeze when it comes to cruising on its 10 mile per hour max speed.
-Let me show you some of the places that Nancy and I visited so that you can get an idea of some of the things to see and do in a matter of hours when you opt to travel by electric scooter.
+The Bird scooter is a breeze when it comes to cruising on its 10-mile-per-hour max speed.
+Let me show you some of the places that my niece and I visited so that you can get an idea of some of the things to see and do in a matter of hours when you opt to travel by electric scooter.

 We took a break and enjoyed a vegan board and coffee martini flight at Urban Roast.